-Thank you to all of the fantastic SpunOut.ie readers who helped us with writing this book and who spent countless hours reviewing it to make sure it is relevant, informative and non-judgemental.
+Thank you to all of the fantastic spunout readers who helped us with writing this book and who spent countless hours reviewing it to make sure it is relevant, informative and non-judgemental.

 Thank you also to the many subject matter experts who provided feedback on the book to ensure the information contained in the Guide is factually accurate, reflective of the evidence base and is to the highest standard.

-We would like to particularly acknowledge the support of the Health Service Executive who, through the National Office for Suicide Prevention (NOSP), initially funded the development of this project, and to the Health & Wellbeing Division for funding the printing and distribution of the fourth and fifth editions.
+We would like to particularly acknowledge the support of the Health Service Executive who, through the National Office for Suicide Prevention (NOSP), initially funded the development of this project, and to the Health & Wellbeing Division for funding the printing and distribution of the fourth, fifth and sixth editions.
 Thank you also to Andrew Tunney from Opus Print & Promotions for his continued support with this project.

-Finally, thank you to all of the readers, youth workers, teachers, parents, Gardai, and HSE & TUSLA staff for sharing the SpunOut.ie Survival Guide far and wide.
-To date over 40,000 copies of the book have been distributed nationwide, we are so grateful for all of your support.
+Finally, thank you to all of the readers, youth workers, teachers, parents, and HSE & TUSLA staff for sharing the spunout Survival Guide to Life far and wide.
+To date over 50,000 copies of the book have been distributed nationwide, we are so grateful for all of your support.